 Becoming clean enabled me to reclaim the inner depth and connection that intimacy can bring.

 My view of intimacy has also deepened.
 Physical intimacy is a gift from the Almighty.
 It is powerful way I can give to my wife, the woman I am committed to and love most in the world.
 Porn takes this potentially spiritual act of love and profanes it by reducing it to a selfish mechanism to fulfill one's animalistic drives.
 Becoming clean enabled me to reclaim the inner depth and connection that intimacy can bring, using it to express my soul drive as opposed to my baser, lower side.

 I am also blessed to have a true life partner in my wife.
 After the initial shock and pain, with time and effort she was able to not only forgive and understand but truly support my progress in recovery.
 Our relationship is deeper and richer as a result.

 I realize my experience is extreme, but there is a good reason why porn is a multi-billion dollar industry -- there are many suffering from this addiction.
 And any amount is bad news.
 Rabbi Dr. Abraham Twerski, an expert in therapy addictions, says for some all it takes is one viewing of pornography to get hooked.
 Porn distances you from your inner soul; it lowers yourself and reduces women to objects.
 Take it from me, you're playing with fire.

-Porn is all sizzle, no meat.
-Like all counterfeit pleasures, it leaves you feeling empty and hollow, devoid of meaning.
+Like all counterfeit pleasures, porn leaves you feeling empty and hollow, devoid of meaning.
 Real pleasure carries no shame; it's uplifting and life affirming.
 This most powerful physical pleasure has the potential to build and destroy.
 Choose wisely.